IEvangelist/aspnetcore-workshop/content/conventions/startup/_index.md

         public Startup(IConfiguration configuration) => Configuration = configuration;

-        // This method gets called by the runtime.
-Use this method to add services to the container. public void ConfigureServices(IServiceCollection services)
+        public void ConfigureServices(IServiceCollection services)
         {
             services.AddMvc()
                     .SetCompatibilityVersion(CompatibilityVersion.Version_2_2);
         }

-        // This method gets called by the runtime.
-Use this method to configure the HTTP request pipeline. public void Configure(IApplicationBuilder app, IHostingEnvironment env)
+        public void Configure(IApplicationBuilder app, IHostingEnvironment env)
         {
             if (env.IsDevelopment())